deft-gur/deft-gur/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+excerpt: "A brief overview of my background and interests."
 ---
 Hello there, I am currently a MMath student at University of Waterloo under supervision of Levent Tuncel.
 Prior to this I also did my undergraduate at